Invisible-Escher/invisible-escher.github.io/src/content/posts/Writings/I Am a Yellow Balloon Floating in Neutral Void.md

 [^8]: Cola (2022).
 Gossamer from the album Deep in View. https://www.youtube.com/watch?v=gUMWWiB3-ZU

 When others attempt to posit my emotions, my experience, my feelings, it feels confronting.
-It feels insulting.[^9] As if others are making light of what an experience that encompasses depth to which words cannot be affixed.
+It feels insulting.[^9] As if others are making light of an experience that encompasses depth to which words cannot be affixed.
 A comparative notion that everyone feels this way.
 Just regular human experience.
 Just feeling like an entire experiential existence being gas lit.[^11] </br></br>

 [^9]: Holt, A., Bounekhla, K., Welch, C., & Polatajko, H. (2022).
 “Unheard minds, again and again”: Autistic insider perspectives and theory of mind. https://doi.org/10.1080/09638288.2021.1949052